xdevplatform/SnowBotDev/docs/tutorial.md

 * ❓ Learn - Returns static text of your choice.
 With the SnowBot, the 'learn' command returns a project link, and provides third-party API credits.

-The Snowbot was written with a goal of having common code that can be easily ported to other new bots.
+The SnowBot was written with a goal of having common code that can be easily ported to other new bots.
 A next step would be encapsulating these navigation details into it own portable class.

 Here is what the 'packaging' looks like for default options: